lollykrown/lollykrown/README.md

 ✨ I'm a fullstack engineer with passion for creativity & innovation based in Lagos, Nigeria.

 Also, I am a frontline health care personnel.
-You may wonder how i juggle the two, trust me it's fun.
 I am available for any remote gig.
 Stack: MERN with a little bit of PHP and Python.

 <!-- [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=lollykrown&layout=compact)](https://github.com/lollykrown/github-readme-stats)
  -->